- Program Code:6432

 Game – Development is a three-year advanced diploma program that aims to develop expert game designers who are able to create and develop their own titles.
-The program prepares students to become both technically literate and able to advance the conceptual and cultural potential of games.
+The program will prepare you to become technically literate with the ability to advance the conceptual and cultural potential of games.

-The program concentrates on the practical applications of the game production process from the artistic, managerial, and technical sides.
-Students will be introduced to 2D and 3D design processes, foundations of computer programming, as well as how to communicate effectively with teams of artists and programmers to design, prototype and iterate their own fully playable 2D and 3D games.
-Students will also learn the professional and personal skills needed for success in the industry.
+By concentrating on the practical applications of the game production process from the artistic, managerial and technical sides, the program will introduce you to 2D and 3D design processes and foundations of computer programming.
+You'll also learn to effectively communicate with teams of artists and programmers to design, prototype and iterate their own fully playable 2D and 3D games, and gain other professional and personal skills for success in the industry.

 |Course Code||Course Title|